itzabhimaji/MINIPROJECT/.ipynb_checkpoints/README-checkpoint.md

 # PlantSmart
-# AgriSense: Smart Soil Analyzer

 ## Project Overview
-*AgriSense* is an *IoT-based soil monitoring system* that measures essential soil contents like *Sulfur, Nitrogen, Oxygen, Moisture, pH, and Temperature*.
+*PlantSmart* is an *IoT-based soil monitoring system* that measures essential soil contents like *Sulfur, Nitrogen, Oxygen, Moisture, pH, and Temperature*.
 The device provides **real-time data analysis** to help farmers optimize soil health and crop yield.

 ---